About Us / History

 Triangle Woman Gallery presents the quirky, bizarre, and fun art of owner, Chris Rentzel, along with other artists.

-The gallery's mission is to support either up-and-coming artists, BIPOC artists, LGBTQ+ artists, and/or artists whose work is quirky.
+The gallery's mission is to support artists whose work is quirky, or emerging/up-and-coming artists, or BIPOC artists, or LGBTQ+ artists.

 Triangle Woman Gallery is best experienced in person.

 The Triangle Woman character came to Chris Rentzel while he was in middle school living in Dallas, Texas.
 Every few weeks he used to quickly sketch a figure of her on the chalkboard before the teacher entered the classroom.
 Upon entering and then noticing the Triangle Woman character, the agitated teacher would slowly turn back towards the students, with beady eyes, and stare down each of them as if trying to catch the culprit.
 The secret was never revealed.

 Years later, with Triangle Woman still in Chris’ head, he sent out daily emails to coworkers of a Triangle Woman cartoon accompanied with a bizarre “thought of the day”.
 This morphed into a series of short films using human actors to enact the strangeness.
 The phrase, "Hello, I'm fine," was first used in the short films as a way for Triangle Woman to save time when answering the phone.